baselime/logger/README.md

 # logger

-A TypeScript logger with all the resources to manage correlation Ids.
+A TypeScript logger with all the resources to manage request and trace ids.

 ## Environment variables